lisprep/DAKODA-webpage/_pages/home.md

 ## WELCOME

 DAKODA is an interdisciplinary project with the overarching goal of advancing the data competencies of young DaF/DaZ academics in the field of learner corpus research.
 In the project, language technology resources for acquisition-related questions are developed and tested on the basis of a broad data base.
 DAKODA will thus explore the possibilities and limits of using computational linguistic methods for learner language analyses.
-To this end, the project team at the Chair of German Linguistics/German Foreign Language at the Otto-Friedrich University of Bamberg (Director: Prof. Dr. Katrin Wisniewski) is cooperating with the Language Technology Lab at the FernUniversität in Hagen (Director: Prof. Dr.-Ing.
+To this end, the project team at the Herder Institute of the University of Leipzig (Director: Prof. Dr. Katrin Wisniewski) is cooperating with the Language Technology Lab at the FernUniversität in Hagen (Director: Prof. Dr.-Ing.
 Torsten Zesch).

 ***